kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/event-system/index.md

 If an internal event is triggered, the payload must be the same as the original event.
 :::

-**Events are not triggered** with SDK and controllers actions.
+**Events are not triggered** with the embedded SDK and controllers actions.

 ::: warning
 By default, actions executed through the embedded SDK or controllers won't trigger any events and thus no pipe or hooks will be called.
+On the contrary, controllers accessed by the external SDK through HTTP or Websocket requests will always fire events.
 :::

 This behaviour is set in order to prevent an infinite loop in which a pipe calls a controller generating an event calling this same pipe again and again.